Lucifer970901/Python-scripts-for-Auto-stop-and-start-of-OCI-resources/README.md

 4. Once the instance is un and running.
 Log into the instance (I am using PUTTY in this case) Install the necessary packages required in the instance.

 5. Install EPEL Repository:
 sudo yum install epel-release

-(if the above commant returns no packages found error try the following commands) sudo yum install python3 sudo yum install python3-pip to check if pip installed or not: pip –version (this will return the version of pip) pip list (provides the list of the packages installed though pip command) if you want to upgrade pip: pip install --upgrade pip install other utilities: sudo python3 -m pip install -U setuptools install OCI- CLI: sudo pip install oci-cli to check the OCI cli installed or not: oci –version install pandas package: sudo pip install pandas if you are getting setup error, follow: https://stackoverflow.com/questions/35991403/pip-install-unroll-python-setup-py-egg-info-failed-with-error-code-1 https://appuals.com/command-python-setup-py-egg_info/#:~:text=Fix%3A%20'Command%20%E2%80%9Cpython%20setup,code%201'%20When%20Installing%20Python&text=The%20error%20code%201%20is,to%20be%20installed%20or%20updated.
+(if the above commant returns no packages found error try the following commands) sudo yum install python3 sudo yum install python3-pip

+to check if pip installed or not: pip –version (this will return the version of pip) pip list (provides the list of the packages installed though pip command)

+if you want to upgrade pip:
+pip install --upgrade pip
+install other utilities:
+sudo python3 -m pip install -U setuptools

+install OCI- CLI:
+sudo pip3 install oci-cli
+to check the OCI cli installed or not: oci –version

+install pandas package:
+sudo pip3 install pandas
+if you are getting setup error, follow: https://stackoverflow.com/questions/35991403/pip-install-unroll-python-setup-py-egg-info-failed-with-error-code-1 https://appuals.com/command-python-setup-py-egg_info/#:~:text=Fix%3A%20'Command%20%E2%80%9Cpython%20setup,code%201'%20When%20Installing%20Python&text=The%20error%20code%201%20is,to%20be%20installed%20or%20updated.
 Now, download the script and place it within the instance.